mlouis9/xs-interface/docs/html/_sources/Manual/controldeck.rst.txt

 outputs
 =======

-**Names/Ids of the templates and the full dir path of the output files that will be using that specific template.**
+**Names/Ids of the templates and and the corresponding output files that will use these templates.**

 *Mandatory Card*